DawidGaleziewski/audio-file/readme.txt

 To do:
 Next:
+[] Remove event listener from play button after pressing next and finish
+	[] store this function in a variable to use removeEventListener

-#Find way to style the input button
+[x]#Find way to style the input button

 [x]Load ony one question at a time